 There are organisations within County Durham that can help and support you or someone you know regardless of gender and sexuality.
-See Help and support for victims of domestic abuse for further information.
+See Help and support for domestic abuse victims for further information.

 There are lots of different signs of domestic abuse many of which people don't realise.
 See the What is domestic abuse? page for details.